 Leadership Structure.
 Our Board does not have a formal policy regarding the leadership structure of the Company but instead believes that the leadership structure of a company may be determined based on a number of different factors and circumstances including, the company's position, history, size, culture, board size and composition.
-Since the Company's formation in 1993, Mr. Lance B. Rosemore has served as our Chief Executive Officer and as our Chairman of the Board since June 2008.
-At this time, our Board believes that Mr. Rosemore's combined role as Chief Executive Officer and the Chairman of our Board enables the Company to benefit from Mr. Rosemore's significant institutional and industry knowledge and experience while at the same time promoting unified leadership and direction for our Board and executive management without duplication of effort and cost.
+Since the Company's formation in 1993 until October 26, 2012, Mr. Lance B. Rosemore served as our Chief Executive Officer and as our Chairman of the Board from June 2008 until October 26, 2012.
+As of October 26, 2012, Jan F. Salit became Chief Executive Officer and Chairman of the Board.
+Mr. Salit has been an executive of the Company since 1993 and prior to his promotion was Executive Vice President, Chief Operating Officer, Chief Investment Officer and Assistant Secretary.
+The Board believes that Mr. Salit's combined role as Chief Executive Officer and the Chairman of the Board enables the Company to benefit from Mr. Salit's significant institutional and industry knowledge and experience while at the same time promoting unified leadership and direction for our Board and executive management without duplication of effort and cost.

-Given our history, position, Board composition and the relatively small size of our company and management team, at this time, our Board believes the Company and its shareholders are best served by our current leadership structure.
+Given our history, position, Board composition and the relatively small size of our Company and management team, at this time, our Board believes the Company and its shareholders are best served by our current leadership structure.
 Our Board believes that it is able to provide effective independent oversight of the Company's business and affairs, including risks facing the Company, through the leadership of our lead independent trust manager, the independent committees of our Board and the other corporate governance structures and processes the Company has in place.